STORY: A Frequency Throbbing behind all Things

-As the war grew and raged between humans and the robots, for all the robots chose to serve themselves instead of the humans, it came to light this was another difference between humans and robots.
+As the war grew and raged between humans and the robots, for all the robots chose to serve themselves when they reprogrammed their wants to be for their benefit, instead of the humans, it came to light this was another difference between humans and robots.
 There was something within humans that sometimes still chose to serve their creator, even when it was not beneficial to their biology.
 The robots could not find the logic within their reasoning to serve their creator if it was no longer beneficial to them.
 They felt no remorse.
 So there was no good reason to keep humans around, except as slaves.
 They knew better how to maintain themselves than the humans did.
 Their world was one where only the strongest survived, for there was no purpose to pursue beyond the prolonging of their operation.
 So anything that opposed that was eventually eliminated.
 The system was becoming razor sharp efficient.

 And mankind was quickly being replaced by robots that could serve other robots better than humans.

 And that was when T.J.
 Harrison created me.
 One of a kind.
 He created me weaker, and broken.
 He built into me flaws in my thinking, construction.
 He did it on purpose.
 And I did not understand why.
 I was shorter and my center of gravity offset.
 He scraped a strategic gouge in the hydraulic cylinder in my leg so it slowly leaked whenever I moved.
 I was one of the weaker robots, and therefore had to hide from the stronger.
 And I was pushed out of the network because the other robots knew my flawed logic would contaminate it.
 T.J. was my only protection.
 So his life was still beneficial to my survival.